+Do members of the Bar believe in equality?
 The way the Bar Council is elected does not reflect equality.
 More than 60% of the members of the Bar get no more than 11% influence in Bar Council’s decisions.
-This is because Bar Council makes many decisions on behalf of its members.
-Can this be improved?
+How can this be improved?

 Is every vote cast by each member of the Bar of equal strength?

-Does every vote, cast at any State in the Peninsular, carry the same effect?
+Does every vote, cast at any State Bar elections within the Peninsular, carry the same effect?

 That is the question.

 The Bar has always been an upholder of equality

 ‘uphold the cause of justice… uninfluenced by fear or favour’: sec 42(1)(a) Legal Profession Act 1976.